Affirmed Stakes (FS)

+Horse race held in Florida, U.S.

 The FTBOA Florida Sire Stakes Affirmed division is a thoroughbred horse race run annually as the third leg of the (FTBOA) Florida Sire stakes series.
 Inaugurated in 1983 at Calder Race Course as part of the Florida Stallion stakes series the race was named after the Florida-bred Triple Crown winner Affirmed, who was well known for his rivalry with the west coast-bred Alydar.
 The race was originally run at 6 furlongs but in its second year was increased to 7 furlongs in order to create a gradually increasing set of lengths throughout the series to allow the young horses to step up to each new length as they moved through their training.
 The Affirmed Stakes has run in two divisions on four separate occasions (1985–1987 and 2001).
 The race was discontinued at Calder Race Course in 2012 and taken over by Gulfstream Park in 2013.